natmegsweden/meeg_course/tutorial_06_connectivity.md

 slct_coh = ft_connectivityanalysis(cfg, slct_freq)
 ````

-This calculates coherence between all three channels for all the frequencies we selcted above when we callen `ft_freqanalysis`-.
+This calculates coherence between all three channels for all the frequencies we selected above when we called `ft_freqanalysis`-.
 Let us visualise the coherence spectra:

 ````matlab
 cfg = [];